mainsail-crew/MainsailOS/site/docs/printers/voron-v24.md

-# Rat Rig V-Core 3
+# Voron V2.4

-The [Rat Rig V-Core 3](https://v-core.ratrig.com/) is a Core XY printer in 3 large sizes produced and sold as kits by [Rat Rig](https://www.ratrig.com)
+The [Voron V2.4](https://vorondesign.com/voron2.4) is a floating gantry Core XY printer in 3 medium sizes designed by Voron.
+The v2.4 can be bought in kits from multiple vendors, or selfsourced by following the official sourcing guide.

 ## Supported Boards